Best & Worst Volkswagen Jetta Years

 Best & Worst Years for Volkswagen Jetta 6th Generation (2011-2018)

-The 6th generation Jetta introduced in 2010, was larger and more affordable, targeting the North American market more directly.
+The 6th generation Jetta introduced in 2010, was larger and more economical, targeting the North American market more directly.
 However, it saw mixed reviews due to cutbacks in interior quality compared to previous generations.

 Best Years: 2016, 2017, 2018